hep-gc/production-helpers/local/README.md

 ### example:
-- ```./changeVMs.sh cc-west-b 8 "10.39" 5 10```
+- ```./changeVMs.sh cc-west-b 8 250 "10.39" 5 10```
-  - On cc-west-b the usage will be increased by 5 VMs every 10min, if the 8-core VMs started in the previous cycle are already running payload(basf2), otherwise it will sleep for 10 min and check again.
+  - On cc-west-b the usage will be increased by 5 VMs every 10min until 250 are running, if the 8-core VMs started in the previous cycle are already running payload(basf2), otherwise it will sleep for 10 min and check again.
   - It will also wait with increasing the number of VMs if there are not enough idle jobs in the queue.
   - VMs on cc-west-b are identified by IPs starting with "10.39" and these machines that are not reachable get removed in the next cycle of the script.